• Home

 Step-by-Step Installation Process

 1. Surface Preparation: The existing roof surface should be clean, dry, and free of debris.
-Any irregularities must be leveled, as they can affect the membrane’s bond.
+Any irregularities must be leveled, as they can affect the fibreglass roof covering’s bond.
 A primer is applied to ensure strong adhesion.

 2. Applying the Base Layer: A base coat of resin is spread evenly over the surface.
 Fiberglass matting is then laid on top of this wet resin, ensuring full coverage.